Skip to main content

 The ROI Question

 Your CTO asks: "How are the agents performing?"
 Without evaluation data, you have anecdotes.
-With it, you have a dashboard showing accuracy trends, per-criteria scores, and quality comparisons across deployments.
+With it, you have a dashboard showing judge-score trends, per-criteria scores, and comparisons across deployments.

 Score every agent run automatically